nathggns/node-compass/README.md

 **default:** false

-**description:** Enable/disables logging to terminal when attempting to compule sass files.
+**description:** Enable/disables logging to terminal when attempting to compile sass files.